Grace (company): Gallery

+Chemical industry

+J. Peter Grace became CEO and president of Grace in 1945.
+Under the new leadership, the company began diversifying from the established shipping industry and Latin American operations that it had created.
+The company went from 60% of sales volume for Latin American operations in the 1950s to 19% of sale volume in 1962.
+In 1954, the company bought Davison Chemical Company (founded by William T. Davison) and the Dewey & Almy Chemical Company (founded in 1919 by Bradley Dewey and Charles Almy).
+Chemical sales growth went from 6% of sales in 1950 to 55% in 1977.
+When J. Peter Grace in 1978 was asked what may have been the best decision by the company, he stated the following:Well, I'd say buying Dewey & Almy.
+We paid $37 million when it was earning about $1.8 million, at about 20 times earnings.
+Today, its earning about $60 million.

 Property nationalized

 In 1974, the Peruvian government nationalized properties in Peru owned by the company.
 Harold Logan, Grace's executive vice president, stated the company would join in governmental-level talks over compensation of expropriated American concerns.
 The loss of Grace's properties in Peru began in 1969 when 25,000 acres of sugarcane plantations were taken over in agrarian reform.
 The sugar lands were at Paramonga, 110 miles north of Lima, and at Cartavio, near Trujillo, 200 miles farther up the coast.
 Grace retained small mining operations producing copper, tin, and silver, in southern Peru, about 100 miles north of Juliaca.
 Jose E. Flores, head of W. R. Grace S.A.
 Peru, closed the mining operations for Grace in Latin America when the government of Peru nationalized the remaining interests.